azuredevops619/MCW-Big-data-analytics-and-visualization/Hands-on lab/Before the HOL - Big data analytics and visualization.md

    - **Select inbound ports**: RDP (3389)

    - **Would you like to use an existing Windows Server license?** No

+   - **Location**: West US (Use a different location to where you deployed ARM template: It avoids quota limit problem)

    ![Setting the configuration details for the Windows Server 2016 integration runtime virtual machine.](media/ir-vm-config.PNG "Providing VM configuration information prior to creating it")